Zeusomos/bonds/Rainfall/level9/walkthrough.md

 	(gdb) x/20wx $eax
 		0x41366441:	Cannot access memory at address 0x41366441

-This means that we rewrite the function that needs to be cal
+This means that we rewrite the function that needs to be called after dereferencing but it can not be because with generated string there is no address where `EIP` can jump to perform an action